-A conformal map induces a pull-back metric on the surface which induces zero Gaussian curvature on the surface.
+The pull-back metric of a conformal map is a conformal metric on the surface, which induces zero curvature in the entire interior of the target domain.
 Conversely, the map can be recovered by its pull-back metric directly.
 Since the curvature is zero everywhere in the map, the pull-back metric can be computed using Ricci flow by specifying the target curvature 0 everywhere.
 Therefore, any conformal maps (with zero target curvature) which can be computed using harmonic maps, LSCMs or holomorphic 1-form methods can be computed by Ricci flow.

 The main difference between Ricci flow and conventional methods is in how complicated are the topologies they can handle.
 In particular, the algorithms in the first class can handle surfaces with genus 0 with/without a single boundary, but can not handle high genus cases.
 The algorithms in the second class can handle all topologies, but they can not compute the conformal maps between multiholed annuli, as shown in Fig. 5, which are frequently encountered in the scanning process.
 Furthermore, if the target surface has arbitrary curvature, only Ricci flow can find the map.
-Therefore, Ricci flow is much more general, and all algorithms in the other two categories can only handle a subset of the problems handled by Ricci flow .
+Therefore, Ricci flow is much more general, and all algorithms in the other two categories can only handle a subset of the problems handled by Ricci flow 1.

 Ricci flow can address situations that can not be handled by other existing algorithms, such as Iterative Closest Point (ICP) [23] and level set based methods [17].
-ICP can find a good rigid alignment in $\mathbb{R}^3$ , but for non-rigid surface deformations, such as the bending deformation shown in Fig. 3, ICP can not find a good registration between two surfaces.
+ICP can find a good rigid alignment in \mathbb{R}^3 , but for non-rigid surface deformations, such as the bending deformation shown in Fig. 3, ICP can not find a good registration between two surfaces.
 Level set based methods are powerful tools for surface analysis.
-However, it is required that the surface deformation process performed explicitly in $\mathbb{R}^3$ at each step, which will be difficult for surfaces with complex topology since the deformed surface may not be able to be embedded in $\mathbb{R}^3$ .
+However, it is required that the surface deformation process performed explicitly in \mathbb{R}^3 at each step, which will be difficult for surfaces with complex topology since the deformed surface may not be able to be embedded in \mathbb{R}^3 .